agramfort/mne_sapien_labs_2019/README.md

-# MNE Talk Materials for Sapiens Labs Symposium 2019
+# MNE Talk Materials for Sapien Labs Symposium 2019

-Title : EEG Analysis with the MNE Software
+Title : EEG and MEG Analysis with the MNE Software

 The pdf slides are at: https://www.slideshare.net/agramfort/mne-sapien-labs-2019